DrProton824/GPXRecorder/README.md

 ## Building it yourself

-The project uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate the Xcode project from `project.yml`, and builds via GitHub Actions on a macOS runner — no local Mac required.
+The project uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate the Xcode project from `project.yml`, and builds via GitHub Actions on a macOS runner, no local Mac required.

 To build:
 1. Go to the **Actions** tab → **Build GPX Recorder .tipa** → **Run workflow**.